-An engine mounted Kohler air cleaner provides the air filtering function.
+A remote mounted Cummins/Fleetguard OptiAirTM air cleaner provides the air filtering function.
 The primary filter element slides over an outlet tube inside the air cleaner canister with radial sealing action, eliminating the possibility of dust leaks due to improper filter installation.
-Intake design and internal baffling provide dust separation and automatic precleaning action.
+Intake design, internal baffling, and a dust ejection valve provide dust separation and automatic precleaning action.
 Daily or frequent servicing of the air cleaner is not required.
+Use the air filter restriction gauge on the air cleaner outlet to indicate when the air filter needs servicing -- a yellow indicator will show when the filter is overly restricting airflow into the engine.